Risky Driving Behaviors

 • drunk driving drug impaired driving drowsy drivingBeing fatigued while driving can be as dangerous as driving impaired (under the influence of alcohol).

-• Fatigue can lead to slower reaction times, experiencing microsleep episodes and poor decision making.
+• Fatigue can lead to slower reaction times, experiencing microsleep episodes, and poor decision-making.

-• Best practice, always get the recommended amount of sleep before driving.
+• Best practice: always get the recommended amount of sleep before driving.

-Reckless Driving and/or Road Rage
+Reckless Driving & Road Rage

-Reckless driving includes things such as tailgating, cutting off other drivers, weaving in and out of traffic, making sudden lane changes.
+Reckless driving includes things such as tailgating, cutting off other drivers, weaving in and out of traffic, and making sudden lane changes.

 Road rage is a “fit of violent anger by the driver of an automobile, especially one directed toward and endangering other motorists or pedestrians.”
-It may include swerving in front of another vehicle, stopping abruptly, blocking other vehicles from passing, purposely making contact with another vehicle.
+It may include swerving in front of another vehicle, stopping abruptly, blocking other vehicles from passing, or purposely making contact with another vehicle.

-Other Common risky driving behaviors
+Other risky driving behaviors

-• red light running yellow lights stop light unsafe driving behaviors speedingFailing to Yield or give right of way.
+• red light running yellow lights stop light unsafe driving behaviors speedingFailing to yield or give right of way.

 • Running red lights / failing to obey traffic control devices.